oleksandrkodev/nullto/readme.md

-# e need a web scraper to scrap a forum behind Cloudflare.
+# We need a web scraper to scrap a forum behind Cloudflare.

 We need a web scraper to scrap (threads/search results) from a forum that runs behind Cloudflare.